ProAltis/Changelogs/MacSupport.md

 Enter your Mac password and run through the rest of the installation process.

+## NOTE: some time in the next steps you will be asked to install GECKO and MONO.
+Click yes to both!

 Once that's complete, drag "Project Altis" into your Applications folder

+**BEFORE YOU RUN IT**, run the program "wine staging" through launchpad once

 Go into Applications and run "Project Altis"